Bifurcation set of multi-parameter families of complex curves: Introduction

 We also note the following by-product of Theorem \ref{t:main2} in the particular case of regular functions on affine surfaces, which is a small part of a result proved by Zaidenberg \cite[Lemma 3.2]{Za1}:

-\emph{Let $f: X \to C$ be a primitive function from an affine surface $X$ to a curve $C$.
+\emph{Let $f: X \to C$ be a primitive\footnote{One says that a map $f$ is \emph{primitive} if its general fibre is connected, see e.g. \cite{Za1, PT}.} function from an affine surface $X$ to a curve $C$.
 A regular value $\lambda\in C$ is a bifurcation value of $f$ if and only if the fibre $f^{-1}(\lambda)$ is not diffeomorphic to the general fibre of $f$.}

 An example of a non-primitive function with regular values in some neighborhood of $0$ and where the fibres are isomorphic, but which is not a fibration, is the following: $X\subset \bC^3$ is the surface given by the equation $[(x-1)(xz+y^2)+1][x(xz+y^2)-1] =0$ (see the main example \S \ref{e:main}), and consider $f: X \to \bC$ as the restriction to $X$ of the linear form $l=x$ on $\bC^3$.